SanderMertens/flecs/docs/Relations.md

 ```

 ## Inspecting relations
-An application can use pair wildcard expressions to find all instances of a relationship for an entity.
-The following example shows how to find all `Eats` relationships for an entity:
+An application can use pair wildcard expressions to find all instances of a relation for an entity.
+The following example shows how to find all `Eats` relations for an entity:

 ```c
 // Bob eats apples and pears